-International applicants are also required to submit additional materials and should follow the procedures described in the Graduate College brochure Admission Information for New International Students.
-International applicants should read this brochure carefully to become familiar with all the requirements they must meet.
+International applicants are also required to submit additional materials and should follow the procedures described in the Application for Graduate Admission booklet.
+International applicants should read this booklet carefully to become familiar with all the requirements they must meet.
 Applicants can also consult the ASU listings in Peterson's Graduate Education Directory and in the Directory of Graduate Programs (published by the Educational Testing Service).

 Among the additional materials required of international students are scores from English language examinations.
 All applicants whose native language is not English must submit a score from the Test of English as a Foreign Language (TOEFL).
 All international applicants who do not speak English as a primary language and who wish to apply for teaching assistantships must pass an examination that certifies their skill in speaking English-either the Test of Spoken English (TSE), which may be taken in the student's home country, or the SPEAK test, which is administered at ASU.
 Some degree programs (e.g., Business Administration) also require TSE or SPEAK scores of all applicants whose native language is not English.
-For specific information about TSE requirements, contact the head of the academic unit.
+For specific information about TSE requirements, contact the head of the academic